Image: Civic Champions winner Penh Moy. Photo credit WaterSHED.

 These are not easy times for local leaders, but effective local leadership can catalyse development.
 In Cambodia, local leaders committed to becoming ‘Civic Champions’ are playing a vital role in improving local sanitation uptake.
 During a unique, year-long leadership development program, they are supported by their superiors in the national and subnational government to develop skills to facilitate local pathways to progress.
 Exactly how they do that, though, is up to them.
 In new research, WaterSHED is closely following their individual leadership journeys – in effect, 144 natural experiments in how local leadership works.

 The Civic Champions programme was inspired by WaterSHED’s experience.
 While working at scale to build a rural sanitation market, they saw that even in communities with similar socio-economic conditions, toilet sales and uptake greatly varied.
-In one area, the difference was a commune councilor, who displayed resilient and responsive leadership qualities.
-WaterSHED hypothesized that these qualities could be fostered to accelerate sanitation coverage.
+In one area, the difference was a commune councillor, who displayed resilient and responsive leadership qualities.
+WaterSHED hypothesised that these qualities could be fostered to accelerate sanitation coverage.

 Research comparing the results of sanitation update in Civic and non-Civic areas has strongly suggested that Civic works.
 But why?
 In 2020-21, WaterSHED will dig deeper into this question.
 This new research, in partnership with DLP, is timely in the context of WaterSHED handing over the Civic Champions program to the Cambodian Royal Government for future replication, scale, and application of the leadership development methodology to other sectors